alexandrefrancois/Oscillators/README.md

 ### C++ classes

 - `oscillator_cpp::Oscillator`: the base oscillator class
-- `oscillator_cpp::Resonator`: resonator (same Accelerate calls as the Swift "unsafe pointers" implementation)
+- `oscillator_cpp::Resonator`: resonator (same computations as the Swift `Resonator` implementation)
 - `oscillator_cpp::ResonatorBank`: resonator bank as vector of Resonator instances.
-The update function for live processing triggers resonator updates in concurrent task groups (using Apple's Grand Central Dispatch).
+The update function for live processing triggers resonator updates in sequential or concurrent task groups (using Apple's Grand Central Dispatch).

 ### Concurrency and Update Heuristics

-The C++ `oscillator_cpp::ResonatorBank` class by defaults utilizes Apple's Grand Central Dispatch to implements 3 update functions matching those in the Swift implementation, `updateSeq`, `update` and `updateGF`.
+The C++ `oscillator_cpp::ResonatorBank` class by defaults utilizes Apple's Grand Central Dispatch to implement the concurrent update functions `updateConcurrent`.

-The code also provides a sample implementation of the `update` function utilizing `std::async`, which is not used by default.
+The code also provides a sample implementation of the `updateConcurrent` function utilizing `std::async`, which is not used by default.

 ### Objective-C++ wrappers